viswanathct/json-transformation-schema/ReadMe.md

 ## ToDo

-* Allow for default gobal options and type specific options.

-* Offer input validation.

 * Think of a simpler, less-verbose, non JSON schema mode.
 This could well be a separate package.
 This might resemble the format used in doctable's render.
 This also could use wrapping functions, which act as schema builders.

 * Fill any empty test cases.

+* Measure and improve performance.

 * Documention.

 * Fix the coverage number at 95%.

+* Offer input validation.

 * Add the support for one or more JSON Schema RFCs.